iszczesniak/cpp/unique_ptr/index.md

 ### Use `std::array` instead!

-If you really have to have an array of static size (i.e., the size of which doesn't change at run-time), it's better to use `std::array` instead to the C-style array.
-You can use it with smart pointers like
+If you really have to have an array of static size (i.e., the size doesn't change at run-time), it's better to use `std::array` instead of the C-style array.
+You can use it with smart pointers like this:
-this:

 {% highlight c++ %}
 {% include_relative array.cc %}
 {% endhighlight %}

 ## The ownership problem

+The ownership problem is solved: you just move the ownership where you need to, e.g., a function or some structure.
+You can move the ownership when you pass or return a unique pointer by value in a function call, as shown in the example below.

+{% highlight c++ %}
+{% include_relative solved_ownership.cc %}
+{% endhighlight %}

 ## The exception handling problem